FanWangEcon/R4Econ/support/dtype/README.md

   + ls_svr: list of string variable namess
 - sc = structure, generic large store
 - df = dataframe
   + tb if tb, but tb can also be called df.
+- fc = functions

 Regressions

 - rs: reg results